fizzed/blaze/README.md

  - Downloads runtime dependencies (e.g. jars from Maven central)
  - Loads and compiles your script(s)
  - Executes "tasks" (methods your script defines)

+## What is a blaze script?

+A Blaze script is a 100% valid JVM class with public methods that typically uses an empty (root) package declaration.
+Each public method becomes the externally accessible task that can be called from the command-line.
+Since most JVM languages support this kind of structure, Blaze can easily support a wide variety of JVM languages.

 ## Features